Pakistan: Hardline Sunni groups on collision course with Shiites | DW | 14.09.2020

 Read more: Why are Pakistani Shiites 'disappearing'?

-Although, the Sunni-Shiite conflict in Islam is centuries old, it intensified in Pakistan in the 1980s, after the 1979 Iranian revolution and the Saudi-Iran rivalry.
+Although, the Sunni-Shiite conflict in Islam is centuries old, it intensified in Pakistan in the 1980s, after the 1979 Iranian revolution and the subsequent Saudi-Iranian rivalry.

 Sunni groups accuse Shiites of "disrespecting" some of the Prophet Muhammad's companions, who they hold in high esteem.